Scheduled MonumentsWalesTower NE of Oxwich Castle

 What is Tower NE of Oxwich Castle?

-Tower NE of Oxwich Castle is a medieval defensive structure forming part of the fortified complex at Oxwich in the Gower Peninsula, Swansea.
+Tower NE of Oxwich Castle is a medieval defensive structure forming part of the castle complex at Oxwich in the Gower Peninsula, Swansea.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM472.

 What period does Tower NE of Oxwich Castle date from?